craftingcity/The-Known-World/README.md

 Quickly, these claims had no power, for **mortality** would claim all in Alaturmen, pardoning only its [[Grand Pantheon|Gods]], and the people who came to be came to be together.

-#### About Our People
+#### About Trade
-Most people use barter to trade for resources, as most people do not carry minted coin, but coin and merchant bar is acceptable currency nearly anywhere.
+Most people use barter to trade for resources, but coin and merchant bar is acceptable currency nearly anywhere, if not for their full value.
 The Kingdom of Prosper has a large treasury, and has spread coin around the world, making theirs the dominant currency, but each of the "nations" of the world mint their own coin.

+See [[Currency of Alaturmen]] for more details.

+#### About Work
 The most common working job is that of the Farmer.
 The second most common is that of the Defender.
 The third, the Plunderer.
 People of the realm keep an open mind for the most part.
 Most fear the many dangerous monsters that plague the lands, and seek protection from those powers that be.
 They want peace and security.

+#### About Technology
 The people of the world have [[The Worldwide Calendar Systems|different names]] for the days of the week and months of the year, but they all use a 7 day-week, 4 week-month, and 12 month-year.

 The most common languages spoken are [[Desertspeech (language)]], [[High Common (language)]], [[King's Common (language)]], and [[Swampish (language)]].
 They are all born of the languages of the humans mixed with great influence from the historical languages of the dragonborn, elves, goblin, and triton respectively.